paulstarmail/ParseConf/README.md

 # ParseConf

-Parses a given configuration file.
+Parses a given configuration file in ubuntu OS.